Space in Unicode

 Standard General American English

-Written American English Standard English is most related to written form and is standardized for a given English-speaking country.
+Updated 03-Aug-2025 Written American English Standard English is most related to written form and is standardized for a given English-speaking country.
 Therefore, Standard American English is the standardized form of English in the United States.
 Spoken American English General American English is the more or less standardized or common spoken American English.
-Written Standard American English and ...
+Written Standard American ...
 Read more

 Learning a Language

-Learning second, foreign, or other language as adult is not uncomplicated.
-First, we need to review what we actually know about learning languages, and learning them as an adult (as there is a significant difference between how children and adults learn languages).
-What we don't know about l;earning a language First off, we need to ...
+Updated 03-Aug-2025 Learning second, foreign, or other language as adult is not uncomplicated.
+First, we need to review what we actually know about learning languages, and learning them as an adult (as there is are differences between how children and adults learn languages).
+What we don't know about learning a second or other language First ...
 Read more

 Power Law and Second Languages

-The original formulation of Zipf's law was based on naturally occurring word frequencies and their rank order in a given English language corpus.
+Updated 03-Aug-2025 The original formulation of Zipf's law was based on naturally occurring word frequencies and their rank order in a given English language corpus.
 For one example, merely 135 words accounted for 50% of the total word frequencies.
 This could be extended to phrases as well.
-For foreign language learners, this means that there is some ...
+For foreign language learners, this means that there ...
 Read more

 We use cookies only for WordPress functionality, and do not use third-party analytics or tracking.